-Longevity Health Plan's Credentialing Program is compliant with all CMS and State regulations as applicable.
-Through the universal application of specific assessment criteria, Longevity Health Plan ensures fair and impartial decision-making in the credentialing process.
-No provider is participation based solely on race, gender, age, religion, ethnic origin, sexual orientation, type of population served or for specializing in certain types of procedures.
+Longevity Health Plan's Credentialing Program complies with all CMS and State regulations as applicable.
+Through the universal application of specific assessment criteria, Longevity ensures fair and impartial decision-making in the credentialing process.
+No provider 's participation is based solely on race, gender, age, religion, ethnic origin, sexual orientation, type of population served or for specializing in certain types of procedures.